-- 3. The Headmaster shall inform the Parents, in writing, of his intention if he is considering expulsion. - 4.
-An opportunity for Parents to make representation to the Chairman in writing or verbally via interview will be offered.
+- 3. The Headmaster shall inform the Parents, in writing with the reasons of his intention to expel a student. - 4.
+An opportunity for Parents to make representation to the Chair of Governors (appeal) in writing or verbally via interview will be offered.
 Parents may, if they wish, be accompanied by a friend when making their representation.
-The Chairman, plus at least one other Governor, and an outside Observer to ensure fairness shall consider the views given by the Parents, student and their friend/representative. - 5.
+The Chair of Governors will appoint at least two Governors, plus at least one other as an outside observer to ensure fairness and shall consider the views given by the Parents, the student and the parents friend/representative. - 5.
 Efforts will be made to complete the procedures within ten working days in the interests of all parties concerned. - 6.
-If the Parents wish to make representation in writing and not attend a meeting, the Chairman shall make whatever enquiries and arrangements he feels necessary before offering his advice to the Headmaster. - 7.
-The Headmaster will attend the meeting to clarify any points on School Policy and listen to the comments made by persons present.
+If the Parents wish to make representation in writing and not attend a meeting, the Chair of Governors shall make whatever enquiries and arrangements she feels necessary before offering advice to the Headmaster. - 7.
+The Headmaster and senior staff involved in managing the process will attend the meeting to clarify any points on School Policy and listen to the comments made by persons present.

-LETTER TO THE PARENTS FROM THE CHAIRMAN
+LETTER TO THE PARENTS FROM THE CHAIR OF GOVERNORS